Overview

 Clients may receive anesthesia to minimize or eliminate discomfort depending on the type of therapy used.
 The procedure may involve inserting electrodes into specific brain regions, which is often guided by precision imaging techniques.
 The devices used in the treatment are carefully adjusted to provide optimal therapeutic effects.
 Depending on the type of brain stimulation therapy used, the duration and complexity of the procedure may vary.
 For example, non-invasive brain stimulation methods, such as transcranial magnetic stimulation, don't involve implantation but use magnets placed on the scalp.

 After the treatment, individuals may expect a recovery period that varies depending on the treatment type.
-Some individuals may experience temporary side effects, such as headache or fatigue, but these effects may subside within a few days.
+Some individuals may experience temporary side effects from brain stimulation treatment, such as headache or fatigue, but these effects may subside within a few days.
 Following up with the healthcare team and attending scheduled appointments to monitor progress and discuss concerns could be helpful.
 As the effectiveness of brain stimulation therapy can vary, it may take time to see noticeable improvements.

 Who it benefits